novaeco-tech/product-duras-agv/README.md

 Welcome to the `durasagv` flagship product.

-This is a standalone application that *consumes* services from the Nova Ecosystem, primarily the `agro` sector and `ai` enabler, to provide.
+This is a standalone application that *consumes* services from the NovaEco, primarily the `novaagro` sector and `novasapien` enabler, to provide.

 This is a monorepo that contains the three core components of the `durasagv` product: